jake-87/ksm/spec.md

 ### registers

 there are 8 registers: r1 through r8.
-They are treated as memory locations for all intents and purposes.
+They are treated as memory locations for all intents and purposes. when in binary form, they are 0x1 - 0x8; then other mem continues from there.

 ### opcodes